-This guidance covers some ideas for tax planning for the provision of cars to owner-managers andtheir spouses / civil partners.
-Detailed rules regarding the taxation of company cars are covered in the Company cars guidance note in the Employment taxes module (subscription sensitive).
+This guidance covers some ideas for tax planning for the provision of cars to owner-managers and their spouses / civil partners.
+Detailed rules regarding the taxation of company cars are covered in the Company cars guidance note in the Employment taxes module.

-If an owner-manager or director uses his own car for business purposes then he can be reimbursed by the company without incurring tax liabilities, provided payments are made within the limits prescribed by HMRC.
-Alternatively, if he uses a company car, he pays income tax on the benefit he receives based on the level of the car’s CO2 emissions andits list price.
+If an owner-manager or director uses their own car for business purposes, then they can be reimbursed by the company without incurring tax liabilities, provided, payments are made within the limits prescribed by HMRC.
+Alternatively, if they use a company car, they would pay income tax on the benefit received based on the level of the car’s CO2 emissions and its list price.
 The employing company will also be liable to Class 1A NIC on the benefit.

 Therefore, when assisting a client in deciding the best option, comparative calculations will need to be prepared, taking into account the impact of the following:

 the car’s CO2 emissions ― car benefit charges are based on CO2 emissions.
 Also, where there is flexibility over the choice of vehicle, the possibility of generous reliefs for low and zero-emission cars cannot be ignored

 the car’s list price ― this is distinct from the actual cost of the vehicle.
 It relates to the cost of the car, including VAT, and including delivery charges.
 It doesn’t

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.